 Abstract.
-There are currently several communities working on algorithms for classification of high dimensional data.
-This work develops a class of variational algorithms that combine recent ideas from spectral methods on graphs with nonlinear edge/region detection methods traditionally used in the PDE-based imaging community.
-The algorithms are based on the Ginzburg-Landau functional which has classical PDE connections to total variation minimization.
-Convex-splitting algorithms allow us to quickly find minimizers of the proposed model and take advantage of fast spectral solvers of linear graph-theoretic problems.
-We present diverse computational examples involving both basic clustering and semisupervised learning for different applications.
+This paper is a republication of an MMS paper [A. L. Bertozzi and A. Flenner, Multiscale Model.
+Simul., 10 (2012), pp. 1090-1118] describing a new class of algorithms for classification of high dimensional data.
+These methods combine ideas from spectral methods on graphs with nonlinear edge/region detection methods traditionally used in the PDE-based imaging community.
+The algorithms use the Ginzburg-Landau functional, extended to a graphical framework, which has classical PDE connections to total variation minimization.
+Convex splitting algorithms allow us to quickly find minimizers of the proposed model and take advantage of fast spectral solvers of linear graph-theoretic problems.
+We review the diverse computational examples presented in the original paper, involving both basic clustering and semisupervised learning for different applications.
 Case studies include feature identification in images, segmentation in social networks, and segmentation of shapes in high dimensional datasets.
+Since the paper's publication four years ago a body of research has developed centering on this class of methods from a variety of perspectives, including analytical results involving convergence and connection to graph cuts, extensions of the method using the MBO scheme and to problems involving social networks, and comparison to other approaches.
+We review these more recent results in an extended conclusion section of the paper.